 Long Term Contracts

 One of our other top tips for saving money is to try and negotiate a longer term contract.
 Oracle offer contracts from as short as 12 months, to as long as 5 years.
-By agreeing a longer term contract, you know exactly how much you will paying each year for the specific length of time, and can budget/plan accordingly.
+By agreeing a longer term contract, you know exactly how much you will be paying each year for the specific length of time, and can budget/plan accordingly.
 You also won't have to deal with frequent price increases that occur once a contract ends, so it is a much safer option to go for.

 The right timing

 Oracle are held to strict sales targets, and these often get reviewed monthly and quarterly.
 As such, if you're going to buy a NetSuite license, the best time to do so is at the end of a month or quarter.
-You will get the greatest wins by purchasing your license at the end of their financial year in April, as Oracle tend to give out large discounts so that they can hit their targets.
+You will also get the greatest wins by purchasing your license at the end of their financial year in April, as Oracle tend to give out large discounts so that they can hit their targets.

 Buy now, add later